 The Sager Group was founded in 1984 by the journalist and author Mike Sager.
 In 2012 it was chartered as a consortium of multi-media artists and writers, with the intent of empowering those who make art—an umbrella beneath which makers can pursue, and profit from, their craft directly, without gatekeepers.
-TSG designs and publishes books and eBooks; manages musical acts and produces live shows; ministers to artists and provides modest grants; and produces and distributes documentary, feature and web-based films.
+TSG designs and publishes books and eBooks; ministers to artists and provides modest grants; and produces and distributes documentary, feature, commercial, and web-based films.
 By harnessing the means of production, The Sager Group helps artists help themselves, artifex te adiuva.

 Andrew Mayer is a veteran of newspaper, magazine, and book publishing.
 For nearly four decades he was chief night librarian at the Washington Post, contributing research and support for major breaking and ongoing news stories, from Watergate through the first Gulf War.
 Following that, he has worked as the editor/head librarian of the New York Law Publishing Company, and as an editorial researcher for US Weekly and Conde Nast Traveler.
 In addition, he is a teacher and tutor, and a reader for the College Board.
 He has edited and researched books on former vice president Spiro Agnew, the 1967 Middle East War, and the French perfume industry.
 He lives in Staten Island, N.Y., with his wife, a clinical social worker, and his son, who is an actor and a musician.

 Jean McDonald teaches copy editing, reporting, multimedia and sports journalism at the University of Illinois’ College of Media.
 Previously, she was sports editor, sports writer, and director of electronic publishing and information systems at The News-Gazette in Champaign, Ill.